 LERIE SHELKAR (PEMANAGPO)

 Her journey towards embodiment practices and psychotherapy began at the early age.
 Because of her family, Lerie was exposed to various types of bodywork, including yoga, different types of meditation and holotropic breathwork (under the guidance of Stanislav Grof and his students).
 Eventually she found a quintessence of her spiritual research and artistic expression in Japanese Butoh dance.

 After completing her licentiate (Master Degree equal) in philosophy in Saint-Petersburg, Lerie moved to Dharamsala, Northern India, to train in an immersive butoh school in Dharamsala, India.
-She also studied with several butoh teachers around the world, including Atsoushi Takenouchi, Masaki Iwana, Ken Mai, Imre Thromann (all of them being the first-generation students of Kazuo Ohno and Tatsumi Hijikata), among many others.
+She also studied with many butoh teachers around the world, including Atsoushi Takenouchi, Masaki Iwana, Ken Mai, Imre Thromann (all of them being the first-generation students of Kazuo Ohno and Tatsumi Hijikata), among many others.

 Lerie has done her visual installations and performances in Switzerland, Germany, France, Italy, Russia and India.
 Her main themes of artistic exploration are relationship between the organismic and algorythmic, anatomical studies of the body and the psyche, and neo-rituals.

 We often think about mind and body as of two separate continuums or dimensions of being.
 While this might or might not ontologically be true, I prefer to think about the two as of the great Resonance.
 Resonance is a physical phenomenon that occurs when one object is vibrating at the same natural frequency as another one, forcing the second object into same vibration.
 When two sound waves resonate, it means that their natural frequencies match, amplifying and prolonging the sound.
 Putting it simply, to resonate means to involve and be involved into one another's natural way of being.